 Before your cat or dog can enter Sri Lanka, it must found free of heartworm through blood testing within 30 days of entry unless a government veterinarian can attest the originating country is free of heartworm.
 It also must test negative for Babesiosis and Leishmaniasis.

 Pets must also be treated for internal and external parasites within 10 days of entry.

 Pets should enter the Sri Lanka via Bandaranaike International Airport in Katunayake.

-Notice should be given to veterinary officials at least 4 days in advance so they will be available to inspect your pet upon landing.
-All domestic dogs and cats must be free of evidence of disease communicable to humans when examined at the entry airport.
+Notice should be given to veterinary officials at least 2 days in advance so they will be available to inspect your pet upon landing.
+All domestic dogs and cats must be free of evidence of disease communicable to humans when examined at the entry airport and will be re-exported if parasite blood tests are not negative.
 If your dog or cat is not in apparent good health, further examination by a licensed veterinarian may be required at your expense.

-Veterinary officials may require up to 3 days of quarantine for observation when entering Sri Lanka regardless of the country of origin or whether regulations are adhered to.
-This policy was recent in implementation (June, 2016) and enforcement appears inconsistent.
+Veterinary officials may require quarantine inspection or home quarantine of up to 30 days when entering Sri Lanka regardless of the country of origin or whether regulations are adhered to.

 You will need to carry a personal letter stating your pet's market value or a document that proves it such as an invoice.
 Or, you may provide this information on the Veterinary Certificate.